Back to Blog

 Platforms: PC, PS4, Xbox One, Switch, Mac, Linux

-Hollow Knight translates the Souls philosophy into 2D better than almost anything else.
-You explore a vast underground kingdom with no map until you find the cartographer, lose your currency on death and have to retrieve it, and fight bosses that will kill you dozens of times before you learn their patterns.
-The Pantheon of Hallownest endgame content is among the hardest challenges in any game, period.
+Hollow Knight translates the Souls philosophy into 2D with a precision that borders on uncanny.
+You descend into Hallownest, a vast underground kingdom of insects, with no map until you find the cartographer hidden somewhere in each new zone.
+You lose your currency (Geo) on death and must return to your corpse's location to reclaim it -- fail, and it is gone permanently.
+Bosses will kill you dozens of times before you learn their patterns.
+The Mantis Lords, the Watcher Knights, the Radiance -- each fight is a masterclass in 2D boss design with clear tells, tight windows, and escalating phases.

 Salt and Sanctuary